richardvlas/Trivial-API/README.md

         'category': str,
     }
     ```
-  - Returns: Does not return any new data
+  - Returns: id of the newly created question and total_questions stored in the table

 - Sample request:
   ```